 As I have embarked on the task of creating a sweet little nursery for our new little lumberjack, due November 15th, I have discovered that their isn’t much non pastel baby items out there…or if there are, they are out of my price range!
 I decided to make my own little Lumberjack Changing table pad cover!
 It is super easy and anyone could do it!
 The nice thing is, you can choose fabric that you love and that matches your nursery decor.
 I chose something like this Buffalo Plaid fabric.

 This easy sewing project took me about an hour!
-I’m not a professional seamstress…I’m more of a “‘wing it” sewer and its worked out pretty good for me so far!
-I don’t have a pattern for this project, but this will be easy for any one! 🙂
+I’m not a professional seamstress…I’m more of a “‘wing it” sewer.
+It has worked out pretty good for me so far!
+In sewing, there are those that must have patterns and those who don’t.
+It kind of correlates with those who need recipes and those who don’t…wingin it is kinda my style, if you haven’t noticed! 🙂 I don’t have a pattern for this project, but this will be easy for any one! 🙂 Stick with me and you will see what I mean!

 1.5 yards of your fabric of choice ( I used a fabric with some stretch and it really worked out well.
 I would recommend finding a knit or other stretchy fabric to use.)